yangqianwann/neuron/ReadMe.txt

-output.py: Once we get the output data, this file is used to plot the images. metrics_test.py: This file is used for validation and test data, to give the predicted labels with watershed lines and every centroid of the original labels and predicted labels. centroid.py: This file is used to compare the distances among corresponding centroids and give a intuitive result for the prediction.
+output.py: Once we get the output data, this file is used to plot the images. metrics_test.py: This file is used for validation and test data, to give the predicted labels with watershed lines and every centroid of the original labels and predicted labels. centroid.py: This file is used to compare the distances among corresponding centroids and give a intuitive result for the prediction. overlapping-roi-segmentation.ipynb: This file is used to segment overlapping labels via the watershed algorithm.
+It also finds centroids of all labels in an image.